 Staffing

-The IRS program presently consists of a Cultural Coordinator, IRS Support Workers, Indian Day School Support Worker and Trauma Informed Coordinator.
+The Wiisokotatiwin Indian Residential School program presently consists of a IRS Cultural Manager, IRS Cultural Support Worker, Trauma Informed Coordinators and an Indian Day School Support Worker.
 You may find their contact info under the Staff Directory.

 Contact